OWASP/www-project-coraza-web-application-firewall/index.md

 Don't miss anything; log everything you need in order to achieve compliance and complete visibility of your applications.

+## Can I contribute?

+If you are interested and want to contribute, we are looking for:
+- testers for our plugins
+- plugin developers (new capabilities)
+- connectors developers (C, C++ or go)
+- core developers (golang)
+- document and maintain coraza.io
+- you name it!

 ## Communication channels

 - [OWASP Slack](https://owasp.org/slack/invite) #coraza